bogeo/suspatterns/README.md

 The goal to get a more sustainable system is achieved here, since the goal term is reduced to `true`.

 ## More information
-Contact: Benno Schmidt, Geovisualization Lab, Bochum University of Applied Sciences, Lennershofstr.
-140, D-44801 Bochum.
+Contact: Benno Schmidt, Geovisualization Lab, Bochum University of Applied Sciences, Am Hochschulcampus 1, D-44801 Bochum.